The Big Picture On Squatters Rights:

 Steps to Protect Your Property from Squatters

-Worried about squatters in your vacant property?
-Take the following steps to protect vacant rental units.
+If you’re worried about squatters in your vacant property, take the following steps to protect vacant rental units.

-1. Maintain physical evidence of your ownership including signs, fences, and gates.
-Evidence of this type is especially important for remote owners who are unlikely to physically visit their property regularly.
+1. Maintain physical evidence of your ownership, including signs, fences, and gates.
+This is especially important for remote owners who are unlikely to visit their property regularly.

-2. When allowing another the use of your property, formalize the conditions with a formal agreement that shows your ownership and the conditions under which they can use or occupy the property.
+2. When allowing another to use your property, formalize the conditions with a formal agreement showing your ownership and the conditions under which they can use or occupy the property.
 Recognize that casual use, such as letting a neighbor cross your property for convenience for a period, might be grounds for a claim of adverse possession.

 3. Visit and inspect your property regularly to identify any trespassers.
-If you are unable to personally inspect your property, hire an agent on your behalf to perform inspections, the contract clearly stating your ownership and your intent in hiring the agent to protect your interest.
+If you cannot inspect your property personally, hire an agent to perform inspections on your behalf.
+The contract clearly states your ownership and intent in hiring the agent to protect your interest.

 4. If evidence of illegal or improper use is discovered, contact law enforcement to investigate and remove any trespassers.
-If the guilty party is known, engage an attorney to send a formal cease-and-desist letter with a demand for any damages – real or intangible – as the result of the invasion.
+If the guilty party is known, engage an attorney to send a formal cease-and-desist letter demanding any real or intangible damages resulting from the invasion.

 5. Pay your property taxes regularly when due and check local records that you are the only person paying such taxes.
-Trespassers can gain adverse possession by paying taxes for as little as three years in some states.
+In some states, trespassers can gain adverse possession by paying taxes for as little as three years.

 Adverse Possession, Activists, and Squatters’ Rights

-Adverse possession allows a person to gain legal ownership of property without payment if the possession of the property is personal, exclusive, overt, and continuous for a period of time and the rightful owner does not attempt remove the person within a legally defined period.
+Adverse possession allows a person to gain legal ownership of property without payment if the possession is personal, exclusive, overt, and continuous for some time, and the rightful owner does not attempt to remove the person within a legally defined period.

 State-by-State Squatters’ Rights